darktable-org/dtdocs/content/module-reference/processing-modules/negadoctor.md

 : This slider represents the dynamic range of your film, and it effectively sets its white point.
 Dragging this to the left will make the negative brighter.
 Dragging to the right will make the negative darker.
 When adjusting this slider manually, it's a good idea to closely watch your histogram to ensure that you don't clip the highlights (i.e. where the histogram has been pushed over too far off the right hand side of the graph).
 If you click the color picker icon (on the right) negadoctor will automatically calculate this value to ensure maximal use of the histogram without clipping.
 To use the color picker, click and drag to draw a rectangle across only the exposed parts of the negative.
 Don't include the unexposed film stock, as this will skew the result.

 scan exposure bias
 : This slider allows you to set the black point.
 It is a technical adjustment that ensures a proper zeroing of the RGB values and a spreading of the histogram between [0, 1] values for robustness in the operations that follow.
 Dragging this to the left will make the negative brighter.
 Dragging to the right will make the negative darker.
 When adjusting this slider manually, it's a good idea to closely watch your histogram and ensure that you don't clip the shadows (where the histogram is pushed too far off the left hand side of the graph).
 You can use the color picker to allow negadoctor to automatically calculate any required offset.
-To use the color picker, select a region in the darkest lowlights, or you can the entire image without including any unexposed film stock.
+To use the color picker, select a region in the darkest lowlights, or select the entire image without including any unexposed film stock.
 Double-check the histogram to ensure the left part of it doesn't clip.

 ## corrections